AggieRamon/HrApp/README.md

 ## Starting Application

-Run `npm run start` in the api folder, and then `ng serve` in the web folder
+Run `npm run start` in the api folder, and then `ng serve` in the web folder.
+When starting the application ensure that the environment.ts, and environment.prod.ts have been updated with the correct host and port